 Once the GR radial instability is found in a given evolutionary snapshot, the authors transferred that snapshot into a Lagrangian 1D GR hydrodynamics code coupled to a large nuclear network \citep{Yamada1997,Takahashi2016,Nagele2020,Nagele2022MNRAS.517.1584N,Nagele2023a}.
 Running this code determined whether the unstable star would collapse or explode due to nuclear burning (in this case, the CNO cycles and proton captures of other light elements).
-The yields discussed in this paper consist of the material in the winds from the evolutionary calculation, in addition to any material that is unbound during a pulsation or explosion.
+The yields discussed in this paper include the material in the winds from the evolutionary calculation, as well as any material that is unbound during a pulsation or explosion.

-During the evolutionary simulation, the two heavier models, $5\times10^4$ and $10^5$\,$\Msun$, became GR unstable around the helium burning phase.
-The two lower mass models, $10^3$ and $10^4$\,$\Msun$, remained stable during helium burning and finally formed carbon-oxygen cores.
-Extreme convection dredging up helium, carbon, and oxygen from the core meant that the surfaces of these stars (and hence the composition of the winds) contained super-solar abundances of carbon and oxygen, and this is in contrast to the heavier models which were more nitrogen dominated.
-Thus, the stability of the star into different nuclear burning stages affects the character of the \textit{total} yields that star produces.
+During the evolutionary simulation, the two heavier models, $5\times10^4$ and $10^5$\,$\Msun$, became GR unstable around the helium-burning phase.
+The two lower-mass models, $10^3$ and $10^4$\,$\Msun$, remained stable during helium-burning and finally formed carbon-oxygen cores.
+Extreme convection dredged up helium, carbon, and oxygen from the core, so the surfaces of these stars (and hence the composition of the winds) contained super-solar abundances of carbon and oxygen, in contrast to the heavier models, which were more nitrogen-dominated.
+Thus, the star's stability at different nuclear-burning stages affects the character of the \textit{total} yields it produces.

 In Table~\ref{tab:Nagele_2023_table}, we summarize the yields of each SMS model, as given in Table~1 of \citet{Nagele2023}.
-Comparing the four models, the $10^3$, $10^4$, and $5\times 10^4\;\Msun$ models have higher oxygen than carbon and nitrogen.
-For these three models, the ratio of nitrogen to oxygen is highest for $5\times 10^4\;\Msun$, which does not reach the late helium burning phase.
+Comparing the four models, the $10^3$, $10^4$, and $5\times 10^4\;\Msun$ models have higher oxygen abundances than carbon and nitrogen abundances.
+For these three models, the nitrogen-to-oxygen ratio is highest at $5\times 10^4\;\Msun$, which does not reach the late helium-burning phase.
 Nitrogen is also higher than carbon in all three models.
-The $10^5\;\Msun$ model has larger carbon and nitrogen than oxygen, and this comes primarily from the thermonuclear explosion, which produces large amounts of carbon and nitrogen (Table~\ref{tab:Nagele_2023_table}).
-The overall amount of CNO elements is similar to the lower mass models, however, due to this model's collapse earlier in its evolution, meaning the total mass lost to winds is lower.
+The $10^5\;\Msun$ model has more carbon and nitrogen than oxygen, primarily due to the thermonuclear explosion, which produces large amounts of carbon and nitrogen (Table~\ref{tab:Nagele_2023_table}).
+The overall amount of CNO elements is similar to the lower mass models; however, due to this model's collapse earlier in its evolution, the total mass lost to winds is lower.